bgoonz/gists-revamp/by-extension/markdown/2021-09-22_Basic-Git-Workflow-4c5a06ac3507.md

 ### branching

 Branches are used to develop features isolated from each other.
-The _master_ branch is the “default” branch when you create a repository.
+The _master_ branch is the “default " branch when you create a repository.
 Use other branches for development and merge them back to the master branch upon completion.

-create a new branch named “feature*x” and switch to it using
+create a new branch named “feature*x " and switch to it using
 `git checkout -b feature_x`
 switch back to master
 `git checkout master`